BenCrulis/tournesol-chrome-extension/README.md

 All the documentation for developing and distributing chrome extensions is here https://developer.chrome.com/docs/extensions/mv2/getstarted/

-## Firefox Docs

-To release the Firefox-extension:

-- Get the latest version of "tournesol-chrome-extension" from Github
-- Copy the "tournesol-chrome-extension" and name it "tournesol-firefox-extension"
-- In a terminal, go inside this new directory and run the folloing command:
->> zip -r -FS ../tournesol-firefox-extension.zip * --exclude '*.git*'

-- Connect to the Tournesol-app Firefox account
-- Go to the manage extention page
-- Click on "Send a new version"
-- Select the zip file you just created
-- Follow the on screen instructions
+## Deploy a new version of the extension

+To release the extension on Chrome or Firefox, run the script `./build.sh` and upload the generated zip file in the corresponding extension webstore.